Presentations (Section 1)

 Maps display a map of the United States

-that has been colorized to show the density of Events in each state and territory.
+that has been colorized to show the density of Cases in each state and territory.

 An example is shown here.

 Included with the map is a table showing the actual state values.

 Case Details list every chosen Case, showing all of its fields.

 Two Cases are shown in the example below.

 If you know the VAERS identification number of a particular Case,

 you can see it by entering the VAERS ID number in the box and then checking Show VAERS ID.

 When you do this, none of the other search criteria in sections 2-6 will be used,